coldbox-modules/cbelasticsearch/readme.md

 Configuration
 =============

-Once you have installed the module, you may add a custom configuration, specific to your environment, by adding an `elasticsearch` configuration object to your `Coldbox.cfc` configuration file.
+Once you have installed the module, you may add a custom configuration, specific to your environment, by adding an `cbElasticsearch` configuration object to your `moduleSettings` inside your `Coldbox.cfc` configuration file.

 By default the following are in place, without additional configuration:

 ```
 moduleSettings = {
-	"cbElasticsearch" : {
+    "cbElasticsearch" = {
-		//The native client Wirebox DSL for the transport client
+        // The native client Wirebox DSL for the transport client
-		client="JestClient@cbElasticsearch",
+        client = "JestClient@cbElasticsearch",
         // The default hosts - an array of host connections
         //  - REST-based clients (e.g. JEST):  round robin connections will be used
         //  - Socket-based clients (e.g. Transport):  cluster-aware routing used
         hosts = [
-			//The default connection is made to http://127.0.0.1:9200
+            // The default connection is made to http://127.0.0.1:9200
             {
-				serverProtocol:'http',
+                serverProtocol = "http",
-				serverName:'127.0.0.1',
+                serverName = "127.0.0.1",
-				//Socket-based connections will use 9300
+                // Socket-based connections will use 9300
-				serverPort:'9200'
+                serverPort = "9200"
             }
         ],
         // The default index
         defaultIndex = "cbElasticsearch",
         // The default number of shards to use when creating an index
         defaultIndexShards = 3,
         // The default number of index replicas to create
         defaultIndexReplicas = 0,
         // Whether to use separate threads for client transactions
         multiThreaded = true,
         // The maximum number of connections allowed per route ( e.g. search URI endpoint )
         maxConnectionsPerRoute = 10,
         // The maxium number of connectsion, in total for all Elasticsearch requests
         maxConnections = 100
     }
 };
 ```